 How to Clean Glasses with Anti Glare Coating: Conclusion

-As with most things, an ounce of prevention is worth a pound of cure when it comes to anti glare eye glasses.
-So to preserve their peak performance, avoid getting them very dirty in the first place, or at least, minimize how dirty you get them.
-Avoid solvents like turpentine or citrus-based cleaners, or any harsh chemicals, as these can quickly obliterate the micro thin anti reflective films on your lenses.
+As with most things, an ounce of prevention is worth a pound of cure with anti glare eye glasses.
+So to preserve their peak performance, avoid getting them very dirty in the first place.
+Or at least, minimize how dirty you get them.
+Avoid solvents like turpentine or citrus-based cleaners.
+Also avoid any harsh chemicals at all, as these can quickly destroy the micro thin anti glare films on your lenses.